Get the tools and training you need to design and operate mission-critical systems with confidence

 Take advantage of optional Azure services and features to achieve your specific reliability goals.

-Run critical workloads across datacentres with independent power, cooling and networking.
+Run critical workloads across datacenters with independent power, cooling, and networking.

-Achieve redundancy within a datacentre by collocating or separating resources.
+Achieve redundancy within a datacenter by collocating or separating resources.

-Implement automatic failover, optimise traffic and combine on-premises and cloud systems.
+Implement automatic failover, optimize traffic, and combine on-premises and cloud systems.